Diwan (Nasir Khusraw)

 The Diwan, or Divan (دیوان), is a collection of poems written and compiled by Nasir Khusraw (1004-1088 AD).
 Khusraw composed most of his poems in the Valley of Yumgan, a remote mountainous region in Badakhshan (in present-day Afghanistan).
 The Divan contains around 11,000 verses of Khusraw's own poetry, reflecting philosophical, religious, and personal themes.

 Poetry

-The majority of poems contained in the Diwan are odes composed in the traditional Persian qasida (a structured form of poetry with an elaborate metre).
-The qasida consists of a single rhyme carried throughout the entirety of the poem.
+The majority of poems contained in the Diwan are odes composed in the classical qasida form (a structured poetic form with an elaborate metre).
+The qasida maintains a single rhyme carried throughout the entirety of the poem.
 In terms of rhythm, each line (bayt) of the qasida consists of two equal parts.
-The Divan also contains quatrains and shorter poems (as qasidas can be relatively long).
+The Divan also contains quatrains and shorter poems.

-Khusraw, in his Divan, employs sophisticated rhetorical and poetic devices characteristic of Persian poetry.
+Khusraw employs sophisticated rhetorical and poetic devices in his work.
 Su’al u javab, or question and answer, is used frequently.
 Antanaclasis is also employed, often with words that denote both places and things.
-In her book, Make A Shield From Wisdom : Selected Verses from Nasir-i Khusraw's Divan, Annemarie Schimmel gives the example of the play on Sham meaning Syria, and sham denoting the 'evening', that occurs throughout the Divan.
-The combination of prescribed structure and varied poetic devices adds to the elegance and sophistication of his poetry, making this collection one of the greatest in Persian literature.
+In her book, Make A Shield From Wisdom: Selected Verses from Nasir-i Khusraw's Divan, Annemarie Schimmel gives the example of the play on Sham meaning Syria, and sham denoting the 'evening', that occurs throughout the Divan.